hanyoung18/OSS_FINAL_21800681/README.md

 For the Diary, I used Mysql database, php, and apache2 open source software.

 ## Why is this project useful?
-1.Using a web server, user can easily create a diary anytime, anywhere rather than a paper diary.
+1. Using a web server, user can easily create a diary anytime, anywhere rather than a paper diary.
-2.UI is intuitive.
+2. UI is intuitive.
 I made this easy to use.
-3.It is free.
+3. It is free.
 It made using only opensource software, so it doesn't cost any money.

 ## How do I get started?
 1. Install libraries.